codemagic-ci-cd/codemagic-docs/content/publishing-yaml/publish-release-notes.md

 * **Slack**.
 The release notes will be included in the Slack notification of a successful build if you have publishing to Slack configured in the `publishing` section of your workflow.
 * **App Store Connect**.
 The release notes will be published to the What to Test field in TestFlight if you have publishing to App Store Connect configured in the `publishing` section of your workflow.
 * **Google Play**.
 The release notes will be published to Google Play Console if you have publishing to Google Play configured in the `publishing` section of your workflow.
+* **Firebase App Distribution**.
+The release notes will be published to Firebase console if you have publishing to Firebase App Distribution configured in the `publishing` section of your workflow.

 ## Setting up release notes

 There are three supported options to set up release notes:

 1. Create a `release_notes.txt` file and add it to your project working directory, which is either the repository root directory or the `working_directory` specified in the root of your workflow configuration.
 Codemagic will fetch the content of that file and publish it with the build.
-    * For email and Slack it will be published as is.
+    * For email, Slack and Firebase it will be published as is.
     * For Google Play it will be published under `en-US` language localization code.

 {{<notebox>}}